Every day there are more posts, blogs and articles telling us what marketing is.

 Do colleagues ever ask you to ‘make something look pretty’?
 You’re not alone.
 Marketing professionals are the most creative people within the business.
 And that creativity is often confused with what is, essentially, graphic design.

-Marketing is Not a Step Within a Project or Process
+Marketing is Not a Step Within a Process

 When projects launch within a business, colleagues of all functions come together.
 You’ll have finance, HR, operations, IT, sales and, of course, marketing, all in one room.
 But in this environment, marketing is often overlooked.